September 23 - October 22, 2022

-Response is a group exhibition featuring four New Mexico-based artists using traditional painting techniques to cutting-edge technology to create responsive and responding bodies of work.
+Response was a group exhibition that featured four New Mexico-based artists using traditional painting techniques to cutting-edge technology to create responsive and responding bodies of work.
 A collaboration between Pie Projects and Turner Carroll Gallery, the exhibition will run from September 23 - October 22, 2022, at Pie Projects.

 August Muth, Quantum #22, 2022, holographic light etching laminated in archival glass (left, center, and right views)

 The ability to perceive and adapt to stimuli, along with metabolizing, moving, and reproducing, is fundamental to the scientific definition of life.
 Through the act of response, an object becomes more than the sum of its parts, and the glimmer of a ghost in the machine starts to shine.
 Response is also fundamental to the artistic world, as artists’ work responds to the current political climate, their fellow artists, and their environment as viewers, curators, and critics respond to artistic outputs.
 To respond and be responded to is to imbue and be imbued with meaning.

 Morgan Barnard has called Santa Fe home since 2017 and was listed as one of Southwest Contemporary’s 12 New Mexican artists to know in 2022.
 Barnard creates responsive, immersive works incorporating LED light, video, sound, and animation into projects and screen-based works.
 His practice utilizes variables such as real-time data gathered from natural phenomena (solar winds on the upper atmosphere, NOAA wave buoys off the coast of San Diego, or the behavior of the surface of the Willamette River, water scarcity in New Mexico) to interact with the visual manifestation of his practice.
 Through this, he explores the relationship between data, light, and the viewer’s experience of a meditative, playful wonder.